A LITTLE BIT ABOUT ME

 I began studying with some of the best teachers locally (I am so lucky to have them nearby) and learned from some of the best teachers in the world!
 After a few years of (in)consistent daily practice, I made first trip to Mysore, India to study the Ashtanga Yoga method at what most ashtangi’s would refer to as ‘the source’; Sharath Yoga Center (formally KPJAYI) to study with Paramaguru R. Sharath Jois who is the lineage holder of Ashtanga Yoga.
 Since then, I have made yearly trip to study in Mysore (with the exception of the pandemic year of course) and I feel so grateful for those invaluable experiences and the many incredible friends that I have along the way.

 After years of yoga being my only discipline, I started to seek out other modalities such as Pilates, Functional Range Conditioning and weightlifting to help compliment my asana practice and be able to bridge the gap of what asana didn’t include.
 I wanted my yoga practice to have longevity and be able to sustain it in a way where it felt good in my body.
 It really gave my asana practice a resurgence of stability.
 I started to pursue my Pilates education with one of the most esteemed Pilates educators, Leslie Parker at Mindful Movement Centre in Toronto.
-Through Leslie, I am currently finishing my comprehensive Pilates certification (mat, reformer, Cadillac, chair and barrel).
+Through Leslie, I continued my comprehensive contemporary Pilates certification (mat, reformer, Cadillac, chair and barrel).

 As a lifetime student, I am constantly learning and wanting to evolve and become a more efficient teacher for my students and to feel good in my own body.